 2. Confirming the details with the patient on arrival.

-Assuming that, all the insurance data populations and verification was done beforehand, it will be very helpful to re-confirm the details with the patient just before the treatment.
+Assuming that, all the insurance data collection and verification was done beforehand, it will be very helpful to re-confirm the details with the patient just before the treatment.
 This is to eliminate the chances of any errors or changes that took place since the previous contact with the patient.
 It is better to find out and rectify changes during the treatment than, at the time of payment.

 3. Submitting the claims without errors or omissions.